How does someone know if they are bisexual?

 Maybe all could be viewed as bisexual since at some time in their lives they experienced a relationship with a man and, separately, a relationship with a woman.
 But only John identifies as bisexual.

 What causes this gap between attraction and self-identification?
-Several factors, including a lack of acceptance and understanding in both the straight and gay communities.
+Several factors, including a lack of acceptance and understanding in both the straight and gay communities, particularly for older generations.

-Both gay and straight communities generally demonstrate less understanding and acceptance of bisexuality as a unique identity.
-This lack of understanding has tended to keep bisexuals in the closet.
+Both gay and straight communities have historically demonstrated less understanding and acceptance of bisexuality as a unique identity.
+This lack of understanding has tended to keep bisexuals in the closet, contributing to the phenomena of bisexual erasure, meaning the tendency to question, ignore, or outright deny the existence and legitimacy of bisexuality.
 Benoit Denizet-Lewis writes in a recent New York Times Magazine article:

 “Studies have found that straight-identified people have more negative attitudes about bisexuals (especially bisexual men) than they do about gays and lesbians, but American Institute of Bisexuality board members insist that some of the worst discrimination and minimization comes from the gay community (Denizet-Lewis, 2014, para.
 17).”

-This lack of acceptance and understanding, especially targeted at bisexual men, may also contribute to women more readily coming out and identifying as bisexual versus men.
+This lack of acceptance and understanding, especially targeted at bisexual men, may also contribute to women more readily coming out and identifying as bisexual versus men, with 4.3% of U.S. women identifying as bisexual, as compared with 1.8% of men (Jones, 2021).

 Read a cbs.com article about recent research on bisexuality among women.